Time-Travel Rephotography: Conclusion

 \section{Conclusion}

 We introduced \emph{time-travel rephotography}, an image synthesis technique that simulates rephotographing famous subjects from the past using a modern high-resolution camera based on a black-and-white reference photo.
-Our basic approach is to project this reference image into the space of modern high-resolution images represented by the \stylegantwo{} generative model~\cite{karras2019style}.
-This is accomplished through a constrained optimization over latent style codes that is guided by a novel reconstruction loss that simulates the unique properties of old film and cameras.
-We also introduce a {\em sibling} network that generates an image for recovering colors and local details in the result.
-Improving on applying a sequence of state-of-the-art techniques for image restoration, colorization, and super-resolution, our unified approach is able to render strikingly realistic and immediately recognizable images of historical figures.
+Our basic approach is to project this reference image into the space of modern high-resolution images represented by the \stylegantwo{} generative model~\cite{karras2020analyzing}.
+This is accomplished through a constrained optimization over latent style codes that is guided by a novel reconstruction procedure that simulates the unique properties of old film and cameras.
+We also introduce our {\em sibling} encoders that generate an image to recover colors and local spatial details in the result.
+Improving on applying a sequence of state-of-the-art techniques for image restoration, colorization, and super-resolution, our unified approach is able to render strikingly realistic and immediately recognizable images of historical figures. \begin{acks} \xuan{We thank Roy Or-El, Aleksander Holynski and Keunhong Park for insightful advice.
+This work was supported by the UW Reality Lab, Amazon, Facebook, Futurewei, and Google.} \end{acks}